 If I had to choose only one dessert that I would make over and over for the rest of my life – it would probably be Paris Brest, and generally desserts with choux pastry.
-It is one of the most versatile doughs that allow infinite variety in shapes, flavors and colors, and you can always create something new from the same base.
+It is one of the most versatile dough that allows infinite variety in shapes, flavors and colors, and you can always create something new from the same base.

-These following Paris Brest desserts combine two classic flavors – chocolate and almonds.
-Golden and crunchy dough rings with sliced almonds over filled with a rich chocolate cream and lots of powdered sugar on top.
+These following chocolate almond Paris Brest cakes combine two classic flavors – chocolate and almonds.
+Golden and crunchy dough rings with sliced almonds over filled with rich chocolate cream and lots of powdered sugar on top.
 This is a delicious and so beautiful dessert for hosting a dinner party or whenever you want to make something a little more decadent than pound cake.

 7-8 desserts about 8 cm in diameter (before baking)